Leejung Lee

 Leejung Lee (born August 9, 1998) is a South Korean choreographer and dancer of The Black Label.
 She steadily gained recognition as the youngest and first female recruit of the "world-class" dance crew, Just Jerk, and propelled to domestic stardom following her appearance on Street Woman Fighter (2021).
-She did the choreograph for the song "Soda Pop" in the 2025 film KPop Demon Hunters.
+She choreographed the songs "Soda Pop" and "How It's Done" in the 2025 film KPop Demon Hunters.